-Recommended hikes on the Big IslandBig Island Hikes web page.
-The official site of the state of Hawaii, ehawaii, also offers extensive information about 16 hikes.
+If you are looking for more “off the beaten path” hikes, we heartily recommend the Big Island Hikes web page.
+The official site of the state of Hawaii, ehawaii, also offers extensive information on about 16 hikes.

-Hiking Safety Tips:
+Hiking Safety Tips

 This means that you should always wear sunscreen and take plenty of water.
 It is also a good idea to bring a partner and leave information about where you will be hiking at your hotel.
 If possible, carry a cell phone in case of an emergency.
 Furthermore give a thought to the following points before leaving for a hike:

 - Hiking trails are no paved roads.
 Be careful where you put your feet.

 - The forest floor can be muddy and uneven.
 Do not wear flip flops but put on proper hiking boots.

 - Most trails are not clearly marked.
 Never go hiking alone, take a detailed map of the area you visit and carry a cell phone for emergencies.

 - Always pack enough water and some food.
 Take sunscreen and plan you hikes always during daylight.

 - Don’t take unnecessary risks, be safe and be respectful of the land and the people.